 The Centers for Disease Control and Prevention reports that 31% of drivers in fatal car accidents in 2019 were males between the ages of 15-20.
 17% of those involved in these deadly accidents were women in the same age group.
 The older people get, the less both men and women speed.
 However, as awareness increases, the fatality rate is quite decreasing.

-Who gets hurt the most- Men or Women?
+Who gets hurt the most in Car accident- Men or Women?

 Although women are safe drivers, they are more likely to get involved in car accidents.
 A study by the Insurance Institute for Highway Safety found that women are significantly more likely to suffer injuries in an automobile accident.
 This may be partly true because men operate bigger automobiles than women.